 Arizona Western College has a robust distance education program including online courses, hybrid courses, interactive television courses and courses broadcast on cable television.
 The Distance Education Office provides training and support for teachers and students to help create and maintain a quality learning experience.
 Services include early alert support, course development, quality control, ITN installation and technical support, student and faculty orientations, and many others.

 Associate Dean for Distance Education - Jana Moore

 The Honors Program of Arizona Western College's goal is to provide some of our finest students with an academic experience designed to promote their intellectual and emotional growth.
 Our Honors Program hosts degrees in three areas: Liberal Arts, General Studies, and Discretional Honors.

-Interim Director for the Honors Program- Liz Renaud
+Director for the Honors Program- Jane Williams

 La Paz County

 La Paz Counties provides learning opportunities for students in Parker, Quartzsite and various communities in La Paz County.

 Interim Associate Dean for La Paz County Services - Katheline Ocampo

 AWC has centers in San Luis and Somerton.
 South Yuma County Arizona Western College provides quality education, student satisfaction, enrichment opportunities, and success for families in our growing communities.

 Associate Dean for South Yuma County - Everardo Martinez